uedwinc/aws-bootcamp-cruddur-2023/journal/week4.md

 CREATE EXTENSION IF NOT EXISTS "uuid-ossp"; --Use this
 ```

-- We need to add the create extension to schema.sql
+- We need to add `CREATE EXTENSION IF NOT EXISTS "uuid-ossp";` to schema.sql

 - `cd backend-flask`